3 years full-time (plus optional placement year)

 Many lectures include a lot of group discussion and give a chance for you to voice your own opinion.
 This also allows you to hear what others have to say.Emma, BSc Psychology in Education

-If you intend to train as a teacher you should be aware that GCSE or equivalent passes in Mathematics and English Language and, for primary teaching, a science, are required.
+You should also have a grade 4 (C) in GCSE Mathematics.
+If you intend to train as a teacher you should be aware that good GCSE or equivalent passes in Mathematics and English Language and, for primary teaching, a science, are required.

 If English isn't your first language you may need to provide evidence of your English language ability.
 We accept the following qualifications: